Troc Protecting Group: Troc Protection & Deprotection Mechanism

-Troc (also 2,2,2-trichloroethoxycarbonyl) is a really exotic but versatile protecting group.
-Let’s learn why.
+Troc (also 2,2,2-trichloroethoxycarbonyl) is a rather exotic but versatile protecting group.
+Let’s learn about its unique mechanisms!

 What is the Troc Protecting Group?